paulmartin91/CardGame/README.md

 Game Page
 - Style
 - ~~Find a set of card image files to use~~ ✔
-- Create a table space for active cards
+- ~~Create a table space for active cards~~ ✔
 - Players need positions that are visible
-- Dealer needs to switch around players
+- Dealer chip needs to move around players
 - Player cards need to be visible, but blind to other players
 - Play card function
 - Keep message board constant between lobby and game page
 - Actions need to be visible for all players